 Many studies have linked a traumatic birth, instrumental delivery, prolonged second stage of delivery, and increased birth weight with pelvic floor injuries.
-Research supports the importance of pelvic floor exercises during pregnancy and early post-partum, with a decreased risk of urinary and faecal incontinence.
+Research supports the importance of pelvic floor exercises during pregnancy and early post-partum, aiding in a decreased risk of future urinary and faecal incontinence.

 Pelvic floor injuries are common and often overlooked, and can be a major risk factor in pelvic organ prolapse.
-MRI and 3D/4D ultrasound are used to accurately diagnose such trauma, most commonly in the form of a tear of the pelvic floor muscle.
+MRI and 3D/4D ultrasound are used to accurately diagnose such trauma, most commonly in the form of a tear of the levator ani muscle.

 In recent years, requests for caesarean sections without medical indication have increased, as patients believe that it will reduce the impact of vaginal childbirth on the pelvic floor, and reduce the risk of urinary incontinence.
-However, given the lack of scientific evidence, the current viewpoint is that a caesarean section should not be chosen over a vaginal delivery, in order to prevent pelvic floor dysfunction.
+However, given the lack of scientific evidence, the current viewpoint is that a caesarean section (which also carries its own serious risk factors) should not be chosen over a vaginal delivery with the view to specifically preventing pelvic floor dysfunction.

 Focus should also be on modifying obstetric practices which predispose women to pelvic floor injury.
 These factors include: the promotion of spontaneous vaginal births without forced or early pushing, avoidance of instrumental assistance, or use of episiotomy.
 If assistance is needed, vacuum extraction over forceps delivery is recommended.